Also see ‘The Small Aquarium‘ for more information on aquarium size.

 Any aquarium owner would immediately have to say yes!
 Bigger is better.
-And we do not intend to say otherwise.
+And we agree with this.
 In reality a small 10 gallon aquarium should only be attempted by a seasoned hobbyist due to its delicate balance.

 So why are there so many small aquarium owners?
 The answer must be price!
 Buying a complete ‘aquarium kit’ seems not only practical, but also sensible since the total cost appears to be the sticker price.